onurismail/GithubApi/README.md

 The response of the application is in JSON string format

 <h3>Future Improvements</h3>
-Unit and integration tests can be added
+Unit and integration tests can be added.Status of the github api can be checked before request.
-Status of the github api can be checked before request Github allows limited queries to get users.
-Maybe multithreading can be used to get multiple results and collect them in a concurrency data structure
+Github allows limited queries to get users.Multithreading can be used to get multiple results and collect them in a concurrency data structure